 In the context of each passage as a whole, the questions in lines 25-27 of Passage 1 and lines 67-69 of Passage 2 primarily function to help each speaker

 This is a rhetorical strategy question because the answer choices are relatively abstract.
 If the answer choices were more specific (eg "relate Maguire's study of mental athletes to her study of taxi drivers"), then this would be a detail question, and you would need to use little picture skills to find this specific detail in the passage.

 A Brief Warning: Big Picture Questions ≠ Function Questions

 Big picture questions are different from function questions because they ask what the author said (not asking why the author wrote a thing).
 The wording of the questions sometimes makes it difficult to clearly see this, so I wanted to hash it out here.

 Questions about the author’s purpose (function question) ask "why is the author writing this?" rather than "what is the perspective the author is saying/arguing?" (which would be a big picture question).

-Questions about the paragraph’s function ask “how does this paragraph function?” or “what is the purpose of this paragraph in the context of the passage as a whole?” rather than “The main argument of this paragraph is,” “what is the primary purpose of this paragraph” or “The author develops her argument by…” Read more about what exactly goes into answering function questions on SAT Reading in our upcoming article.
+Questions about the paragraph’s function ask "how does this paragraph function?" or "what is the purpose of this paragraph in the context of the passage as a whole?" rather than "The main argument of this paragraph is," "what is the primary purpose of this paragraph" or "The author develops her argument by…" Read more about what exactly goes into answering SAT Reading function questions in this article.